IvAnastasia/AmbiguityDetection/README.md

 ## Main results:

-- AmbiK tasks are challenging for all SOTA methods and models
+- AmbiK tasks are challenging for all SOTA methods and models: methods can not distinguish between ambiguous and unambiguous tasks
 - GPT models are overconfident
 - Simple approaches sometimes work better than CP-based approaches
--
+- LLM logits are often miscalibrated
+- Giving context of previous actions helps

 ## Repo structure